kdbinsidebrains/site/_features/09-watches.md

 ## Manual Refreshing

-Even all watches are auto-refreshed, you can manually refresh selected or all watches from context menu.
+Even all watches are auto-refreshed, you can manually refresh selected or all watches from the context menu.